mighty-p/t2scan/README.md

 - "GTC" for providing a patch to fix the tuning timeouts code
 - Andreas Mikula for finding out that Austria uses PLP ID 1
 - "HelmutB" for informing me about Austria using PLP ID 1 and for testing
+- "clausmuus" for helping me test why scanning on some devices has not work reliably